-The popularity of New Age Capitalism has allowed us to use the cultural and spiritual property of indigenous people without realizing that it is cultural appropriation.
+The popularity of New Age Capitalism has allowed us to use the spiritual property of indigenous people without realizing that it is cultural appropriation.
 These boundaries should have been in place years ago, but the timetable of healing from genocide and slavery did not enable people of colour to be empowered to speak out on this serious issue until recently.
 Now that white people are aware of the problem, we are obligated to educate each other and stop these harmful practices.

 Even if the false “shamanic” identity has been perpetuated for years and the practitioner has an established business, they need to stop aligning with the racist policies of colonialism and white knowledge domination.
 Shifting to the authentic earth-connected wisdom traditions of one’s own ancestors and offering that European Indigenous Knowledge (EIK) to one’s cultural group is not all that difficult, and would be a blessing to all involved.
 So-called “shamans” have re-created themselves once, and can do it again (!) this time using their own true identity and ethnicity, and their followers will love them for it.
 In fact, with the millions of spiritually-starved and culturally-alienated diasporans in the Americas, it is inconceivable that those focused on spiritual and cultural renewal would not see the value in offering their own authentic EIK teachings to others!

 When First Nations people are telling us over and over that cultural appropriation is demeaning and disempowering (as well as a continuation of colonialism), we really need to rearrange our ethical maps and stop this offensive behavior.
 In grappling for the shiny treasures we lack in our own lives, we have forgotten basic values like honour and respect.

 MEGA-RESOURCES FROM A-Z